 Micromachining comprises a growing collection of manufacturing technologies that are being used to create micro-electromechanical systems (MEMS) and new microfluidic and micro-optic devices.
-This Micromachining program presents case studies of companies and research institutions using various micromachining methods, including:
+Part of the award-winning Manufacturing Insights video series, this program presents case studies of companies and research institutions using various micromachining methods, including:

 - EIGERlab, a facility supporting the development of miniaturized machine tools for high-accuracy, sub-millimeter micro-milling, cutting and drilling operations.

 - Translume, where lasers and etching are used to create light- and fluid-transmitting micro-channels within glass.